zpainter/iassist/content/blog/blog-conference.md

 uid = "5"
 author = "robin"
-title = "Blog the Conference!" tags = [ "Community of Data Professionals", "IASSIST Conferences", "Reports & Studies", "News and Announcements",] oldpath = "/blog/blog-conference" date = "2006-05-25 16:33:49 -0700"
+title = "Blog the Conference!" tags = [ "Community of Data Professionals", "IASSIST Conferences", "Reports & Studies", "News and Announcements", "IASSIST 2006",] oldpath = "/blog/blog-conference" date = "2006-05-25 16:33:49 -0700"
 draft = "false"
+banner = "/img/blog/blog-placeholder.png"
 +++
 Welcome to the 2006 IASSIST Conference in Ann Arbor!
 For those who can't join in the fun, we (the Pubs committee and the Admin Committee)